douglaswelcome/sama-hubspot-site/README.md

 # **Hi There Sama Family**

-This is the repo for the Samasource Marketing Website, built on the Hubspot CMS.
+This is the repo for the sama Marketing Website, built on the Hubspot CMS.

 ### **Here's how this project works**